Reactive Motion Generation on Learned Riemannian Manifolds: Geodesic motion skills

 \subsubsection{Obstacle avoidance in joint space $\R^\eta$:}

-Avoiding obstacles at the robot link level while performing motion skills requires to consider the whole robot kinematic structure.
-Classical motion planning methods model the obstacles geometry into the configuration space, and later compute an obstacle-free path via sampling methods~\citep{Elbanhawi14:MotionPlanning}.
+Avoiding obstacles at the robot link level while performing motion skills requires considering the whole robot's kinematic structure.
+Classical motion planning methods model the geometry of the obstacles into the configuration space and later compute an obstacle-free path via sampling methods~\citep{Elbanhawi14:MotionPlanning}.
 In contrast, we take advantage of the forward kinematics layer (see Fig.~\ref{fig:architecture}-bottom), which provides us with task space poses of any point on the robot body, to compute an obstacle-avoidance ambient metric.
 Similar to the task space formulation presented previously, this ambient metric is then exploited to reshape the learned metric and generate modified geodesic curves that produce collision-free robot movements.